betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 - Plantbeta informs Planters on the
 - Increased <neuro>CognitiveEase</neuro> leads to feelings of effortlessness.
-- Fluid movement through the Eco.
+- Fluid moto through the Eco.
 - Reduces the distance travelled by Planters by using efficient Routing.

 ---